SAP-samples/teched2022-XP160/exercises/3_Develop/1_BAS.md

 1. Switch to the SAP BTP cockpit and click on Overview of your subaccount (top left).
 2. Check the **API Endpoint** and **Org Name** and your **Space**.
+**Keep this information in mind** for the next steps (this is especially important if you want to use multiple subaccounts for your SAP Business Application Studio).

  ![](../images/API_Endpoint.png)

-**Keep this information in mind** for the next steps (this is especially important if you want to use multiple subaccounts for your SAP Business Application Studio).

 **Procedure for Connecting**

 1. Switch to the tab where you have opened SAP Business Application Studio.
-In the tabs, click on View in the menu and select Command Palette ... .
+In the tabs, click on View in the menu and select **Command Palette...** .

  ![](../images/Command_Palette.png)